audualiyuehezu/alx-system_engineering-devops/README.md

-This repo is all about shell basics
+This repository is all about shell